Chanakya-dev/Interview_Prep/Java.md

 - **`final` Variable:** Makes the variable constant; its value cannot be changed once initialized.

-20)What is the difference between interface and abstract class with regards to multiple inheritance in Java?
+### 20)What is the difference between interface and abstract class with regards to multiple inheritance in Java?
-Answer:
-	Interface: Supports multiple inheritance.
+- Interface: Supports multiple inheritance.
 A class can implement multiple interfaces.
-	Abstract Class: Supports single inheritance.
+- Abstract Class: Supports single inheritance.
 A class can only extend one abstract class.
-21)What does the “static” keyword mean ?
+### What does the “static” keyword mean ?
 Can you override private or static methods in Java ?
-Answer:
 The static keyword denotes that a member variable or method can be accessed, without requiring an instantiation of the class to which it belongs.
 A user cannot override static methods in Java, because method overriding is based upon dynamic binding at runtime and static methods are statically bound at compile time.
 A static method is not associated with any instance of a class so the concept is not applicable.